|The clouds have begun to roll in as Hurricane Ana makes her way to the islands. View from our lanai.

-We decided to chance it and shop for bottled water, non-perishable foods and a small amount of perishable items (in the event the power doesn’t go out after all).
+We decided to change it and shop for bottled water, non-perishable foods, and a small number of perishable items (in the event the power doesn’t go out after all).
 An hour later we were shocked by the $604 we’d spent and challenged as to how we’d fit it all in the car.

-Somehow, with the utmost of creativity we managed to fit every last item, including huge bundles of toilet paper and paper towels, into the luggage jammed vehicle.
+Somehow, with the utmost creativity, we managed to fit every last item, including huge bundles of toilet paper and paper towels, into the luggage jammed vehicle.

-In no time at all we arrived and couldn’t have been more thrilled with the first floor ocean view condo.
-Not only does it have virtually everything we could possible need or want, its appealing, spotless and exceedingly comfortable.
+In no time at all we arrived and couldn’t have been more thrilled with the first-floor ocean view condo.
+Not only does it have virtually everything we could possibly need or want, but it’s also appealing, spotless, and exceedingly comfortable.

-This condo is roomy, a much appreciated aspect after having lived in the most recent tiny studio, hotel rooms and cruise ship cabins.
+This condo is roomy, and much-appreciated after having lived in the most recent tiny studio, hotel rooms, and cruise ship cabins.